rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/device-management/device-docker-runtime/control-onboard-led.md

     *led_trigger_executable*
 12. Click **Docker** for **Executable Type** as the executable is a docker image.
 13. In the **Docker image** box, specify the docker image - *rrdockerhub/led_trigger*
-{{% notice info %}}
-The maximum size of the docker image for device deployment is determined by the maximum size of the device on which the package will be deployed.
-{{% /notice %}}
 14. In the **Command to run in the docker container** box, enter the command:
 	```bash
 	led_trigger led0 heartbeat